Wonder goal from teenage Old Firm target rocks Raith; "It's a challenge," admits Murray as Davidson enjoys winning start

-Wonder goal from teenage Old Firm target rocks Raith; "It's a challenge," admits Murray as Davidson enjoys winning start at Stark's
+Wonder goal from teenage Old Firm target rocks Raith Rovers; "It's a challenge," admits Murray as Davidson enjoys winning start at Stark's

 It hadn’t looked like being a happy return to the dugout after three minutes, when Raith took the lead through Jack Hamilton.
 “I felt like turning back down the tunnel and back to playing golf,” said Davidson later.